sciboy12/Abs/README.md

 Do note that I am still very new to Python (And Git, for that matter).

-Please do not hesitate if you have any sugesstions, questions etc.
+Please do not hesitate if you have any suggesstions, questions etc.

-Tested on Linux Mint 19.1
+Tested on Linux Mint 19.1 and Debian 10

 ## Prerequisites
-* A laptop with a Synaptics touchpad (others may work, check if the device reports ABS_X and ABS_Y)
+* A laptop with a Synaptics/Elantech touchpad (others may work, check if the device reports ABS_X and ABS_Y)

-* Python 3.6.7 (other versions are untested, but might work).

-* python3-evdev

-* python3-xlib
+* Python3

-* numpy
+* Python3 packages: python-xlib evdev numpy

 ## Setup
 Optional - run setup.sh as root (note that this script will not work on non Ubuntu/Debian-based distros.)

 Or manually install:
 ```
-sudo apt-get update
+sudo apt update
-sudo apt-get install evtest python3-evdev
+sudo apt install python3-pip
-pip3 install python3-xlib numpy
+pip3 install python-xlib evdev numpy
 ```

 ## Note: